 My first baby weighed 9lbs 7oz.
-Not ginormous but definitely a big baby.
+Not ginormous but definitely a big baby, known as Macrosomia.
 I was reliably informed that, as a newborn, he looked three months old (I myself had no idea what a three month old baby looked like).
 I was fairly concerned when I was pregnant the second time as baby birth weight has a tendency to increase with each pregnancy.
 Luckily Girl Child was 8lbs exactly, small enough to be average but big enough to be healthy.
-There are some things that you only know if you’ve had a big baby, here are my top 8.
+There are some things that you only know if you’ve had a large baby, here are my top 8.

 They are really bloody heavy